-Becoming a diverse and inclusive company is crucial for us to fuel our grow and to attract best talents.
-We want our employees to feel supported, respected, and have the opportunity to achieve their full potential, regardless of their gender, age, nationality, religion, or any other diverse characteristic.
+Becoming a diverse and inclusive company is crucial for us to fuel our growth and attract the best talents.
+We want our employees to feel supported, and respected and have the opportunity to achieve their full potential, regardless of their gender, age, nationality, religion, or any other diverse characteristic.

 We provide access to learning and development for all, ensuring that all employees are given fair and equal opportunities to progress.

 We recruit, employ, promote and reward officers and staff solely on the basis of the qualifications, experience, abilities and competencies required for the role.
 We seek to attract, retain and motivate people from many backgrounds and perspectives.
 We will at all times follow a non-discrimination policy and seek broad gender balance wherever possible.
 We recognize the importance of gender equality in the workplace and will ensure that our people enjoy equal rights, responsibilities and opportunities.